hanami/hanami/README.md

 * [**Hanami::Utils**](https://github.com/hanami/utils) - Ruby core extensions and class utilities

 These components are designed to be used independently or together in a Hanami application.
-If you aren't familiar with them, please take time to go through their READMEs.

 ## Donations